matheusho/paulosorrentino.com.br/README.md

 # Paulo Sorrentino
-> Dedicado as lindas frases de Paulo Sorrentino.
+> Majestic phrases by Paulo Sorrentino

 ## Did you remember a phrase?

 Awesome!
-Add the new phrase at the end of file `data/phrases.json` and send the PR.
+Add the new phrase at to the end of file `data/phrases.json` and create your PR.

 ```
 [